Is shrimp high in cholesterol?

 Shrimp vs. other seafood

-Crab meat, like most seafood, is high in protein and is low in fat and calories.
-Crab contains less cholesterol and contains an assortment of vitamins.
+Crab meat is high in protein and low in fat and calories.
+Crab contains less cholesterol than shrimp, plus a range of vitamins.

 Oysters, clams, and mussels

 Oysters, clams, and mussels are rich in nutrients such as iron, zinc, vitamin B-12, phosphorus, niacin, and selenium.
 Clams can lower LDL cholesterol and raise HDL cholesterol.

 Doctors now consider shrimp safe for most people to eat, whatever their cholesterol levels.
 In moderation, shrimp consumption can provide many essential nutrients.